-"The Commission has recently made clear that it will not tolerate drug traffickers among its licensees, and violations of the 'payola' provisions of the Communications Act are criminal violations and serious offenses.
-The combination of drugs and payola, when shown to exist among broadcast licensees, involves a financial incentive to influence what the public hears or sees in the broadcast media.
-Thus, it is improper for a person or business to benefit financially from causing matter to be broadcast unless a full, over-the-air disclosure of the sponsorship is made.
-If a broadcast station or a station employee receives any money, product, or service, directly or indirectly in exchange for causing anything to be broadcast, that fact, as well as the identification of the sponsor, must be broadcast.
-The payola and plugola rules and policies, therefore, work with the sponsorship identification rule to expand the range of material that is considered "sponsored" and to require that the public be informed of any "sponsorship."
+The universal premise underlying the payola rule, the plugola policy, and the sponsorship identification rule is that the public has a right to know when someone has a financial incentive to influence what the public hears or sees in the broadcast media.
+If a broadcast station or a station employee receives any money, product, or service, directly or indirectly, in exchange for causing material to be broadcast, that fact, as well as the identity of the sponsor, must be broadcast.
+By addressing payments made to station employees and program producers, the payola and plugola restrictions expand the range of material that is considered "sponsored" and which must be aired with adequate sponsorship disclosure even if the station itself receives nothing.